 Giving Your Content Personality

 Big words are for term papers.
 This can be tempting, we all want to sound smarter right?
 Unfortunately, this is usually a turn off to readers.
 The fancier the word, the more you look like a show-off.
 Not to mention this often “stumbles” the eyes, causing the reader to sometimes skip the content altogether.

 Who gives a damn, cuss if you want to.
 Just be yourself.
 Yeah, you may offend some people, but you’ll make a big impression on the people that you want to be reading your content anyway.
 The tightwads can piss off.
 Below is an example from Moz.com, one of the most popular marketing blogs in the world.

 Write like you can walk on water.
 Internet readers are like animals, they can smell fear.
 If you write like you’re unsure, tentative, or just too passive, they’ll gobble you up and spit you out.
 But there’s a fine line, be careful your writing doesn’t come off sounding like you’re a conceited jerk though.

 You’re not in college anymore.
 This isn’t an assignment that will be checked for run-ons, prepositional phrase usage, and “correct” punctuation.
-Many of the rules that were taught in high school and college curriculum are very much in the minority when it comes to web copy.
-Be yourself and don’t be afraid to bend the rules a bit.
+Many of the rules that were taught in your educational college curriculum are in the minority when it comes to web copy.
+Be yourself and don’t be afraid to bend the rules.